What Chelsea can and cannot do after owner Roman Abramovich was sanctioned

 Sale of the club

 The current licence does not permit Abramovich to sell the club, which had been his stated intention.
-However, PA understands the Government would consider an application for a new licence to allow the sale of the club, provided it is demonstrated he would not benefit in any way from that sale.
-He has previously said the proceeds of any sale would go to support the people of Ukraine.
+However, a spokesman for Prime Minister Boris Johnson said on Thursday that a specific licence could be granted to allow a sale to go through.

+“The important thing is under no circumstances would any sale allow Roman Abramovich to profit from that or take any money from that sale,” the spokesman said.

 Payments out